-The Outpatient department treats hospital patients who don’t need to stay over night.
+The Outpatient department treats patients who don’t need to stay over night.
 Your GP (family doctor or nurse) will usually arrange your outpatient appointment.
 For outpatient appointment enquiries, please call reception and ask for the Central Booking Unit.

 You can be smokefree!
 This is the most important thing you can do for your health; You can gain control and get rid of your smoking addiction; You owe it to yourself and your family!
 The West Coast DHB provides a specialist smoking cessation service.

 Showing 1-37 of 37 results, page 1 of 1.

-Page last updated: 25 October 2018
+Page last updated: 29 July 2020

 Is this page useful?